 Making pictures in playdough can be an engaging activity for kids of all ages.
 This can be a fun after-school activity or save it for the weekend and get creative together as a family!

-Here’s a video showing Pictures in Playdough in action!
+Here’s a video of LEGO Pictures in Playdough!
 And don’t forget to scroll down to get the step-by-step instructions.

 How to Make Pictures in Playdough with LEGOs